Chart Color Schemes

 North Rothbury lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The estimated population of North Rothbury, as of November 2025, is around 5,303 people.
-This figure reflects a significant increase from the 2021 Census, which reported a population of 2,502 people in the suburb.
-The growth of 2,801 people (112.0%) since the census was inferred from AreaSearch's estimated resident population of 4,928 and an additional 1,319 validated new addresses since the Census date.
-This level of population results in a density ratio of 301 persons per square kilometer, indicating ample space for further development.
-North Rothbury's growth rate of 112.0% since the 2021 census outperformed both the non-metro area (5.1%) and the state average, positioning it as one of the region's fastest-growing suburbs.
-Interstate migration contributed approximately 73.0% of overall population gains during recent periods, with natural growth and overseas migration also playing positive roles.
+As of Nov 2025, the estimated population for the North Rothbury statistical area (Lv2) is around 4,650.
+This figure reflects an increase of 2,148 people since the 2021 Census, which reported a population of 2,502.
+The change is inferred from AreaSearch's estimation of the resident population at 4,457 as of June 2024, based on the latest ERP data release by the ABS, and an additional 1,319 validated new addresses since the Census date.
+This results in a density ratio of 264 persons per square kilometer for North Rothbury (SA2).
+The area's population growth of 85.9% since the 2021 census exceeded both the non-metro area (5.7%) and state averages, marking it as a significant growth leader in the region.
+Interstate migration contributed approximately 73.0% of overall population gains during recent periods for North Rothbury (SA2).

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, demographic trends suggest exceptional growth for North Rothbury over the next decade and a half.
-According to aggregated SA2-level projections, the suburb is expected to grow by 2,374 persons by 2041, reflecting an increase of 2.1% in total population over this period.
+According to these projections, North Rothbury (SA2) is predicted to grow exceptionally over the period, adding 2,527 persons by 2041, reflecting a total increase of 19.7%.

 Frequently Asked Questions - Population